 What We Do

 Heavin College & Career Services provides an array of programs that help students and parents prepare for life after high school.
 Our educational workshops are designed to be creative, interactive and personal so each student is able to benefit from the materials.
 Whether a student plans to attend college or go straight into the workforce, career credentials are needed.
 Our workshops allow students to explore, become informed and engaged.
-We teach many important concepts and components but the most important is confidence!
-We teach students to believe in themselves and to have the knowledge and skills to meet their educational and careers goals.
+We teach students to believe in themselves and to have the knowledge and skills to meet their educational and career goals.

 Through our innovative programs, we service a variety of audiences.
 Whether a parent is evaluating how to pay for college, or if a student is navigating the college admissions process or if a teacher is seeking a comprehensive strategy to meet state standards, Heavin College & Career Services is here to help.